dusty-nv/jetson-inference/docs/aux-streaming.md

 #### Secondary Destination

 Sometimes you may wish to save the unprocessed camera feed (or the post-processed video) to disk in addition to the primary output stream.
 For incoming inputs that are already compressed (for example, an H264-encoded camera or network stream), the `--input-save=<FILE>` option can be used to dump the encoded video to disk before it's decoded and processed.
+It supports MP4, MKV, AVI, and FLV formats.

 For output streams that are to be compressed (i.e. network streams like WebRTC/RTP/RTSP) then the `--output-save=<FILE>` option will record the processed video to disk in addition to it's primary output.
 To save an output video file while also displaying it on a screen attached to your Jetson (which is an uncompressed stream), just use the method above for [recording video](#video-files).